iamkiko/kotlin-orderbook/README.md

 - **Order Book Snapshot**: Retrieve a snapshot of the current state of the order book, including all outstanding orders.

 ### Libraries Used
-The project utilizes various libraries from the Vert.x ecosystem for creating reactive web applications in Kotlin, as well as Jackson for JSON serialization/deserialization, and JUnit, MockK for testing.

 - Vert.x (Core, Web, Web Client, Config, Auth JWT)
 - Jackson (Kotlin module, Databind, Datatype JSR310)
-- JUnit Jupiter API for testing
+- JUnit5 for testing
 - MockK for mocking in tests

+Feel free to peruse the build.gradle for the comprehensive list.

 ## Usage
-By default, the app will run on port 8085.
+By default, the app will run on port 8085, you can change that in the MainVerticle and in application.conf

 ## Order Book